ahuacate/radarr/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/radarr/master/images/list.png)

-Create a new connection using the `Emby (Media Browser)` template and fill out the details as shown below.

 ### 2.06 Configure Connect
 Create a new connection using the `Emby (Media Browser)` template and fill out the details as shown below.